 Instructions

 - Start by steeping your marshmallow root in the warm water.
 Think of this like making a tea.
 Cover and allow to steep for an hour.
-This will be strained using a fine mesh strainer or cheescloth-lined collander.
+This will be strained using a fine mesh strainer or cheesecloth-lined colander.
 Discard solids in your compost and reserve the marshmallow tea for the next step.
+Note: Make sure you have a cup of marshmallow tea after you strain out the herbs.
+The herbs will absorb some of the liquid.
+If needed, add additional water to make one cup of liquid or begin with 1 1/4 water.

-- Pour 1/2 cup of the marshmallow tea into a standing mixer fitted with the wisk attachment and add your gelatin.
-Whisk to incorporate and allow to sit for 5 minutes.
+- Pour 1/2 cup of the marshmallow tea into a standing mixer fitted with the whisk attachment and evenly sprinkle your gelatin over the water so it all comes in contact with it.
+Allow to sit for 5 minutes to bloom.
+Feel free to give it a gentle stir.

-- Slowly, bring the remaining 1/2 cup marshmallow tea and the honey to a boil in a 4 quart saucepan, stirring constantly until it reaches 240° F on a candy thermometer (about 8 minutes).
+- Slowly bring the remaining 1/2 cup marshmallow tea and the maple syrup to a boil in a 4-quart saucepan, constantly stirring until it reaches 240° F on a candy thermometer (about 8 minutes).

-- Turn on the standing mixer with the gelatin on medium speed and slowly add in your boiled honey strup.
+- Turn on the standing mixer with the gelatin on low speed and slowly add in your boiled maple syrup.

-- Once incorporated, add in your vanilla and turn the mixture on high whipping for 10-15 minutes until the mixture resembles marshmallow cream.
+- Once incorporated, add in your vanilla and turn the mixture on high, whipping for 8-10 minutes until the mixture resembles marshmallow cream.
 Your marshmallows should be white with soft peaks.
+I love this transformation from dark brown to white...miraculous!

-- While your mixture is whipping, prepare your 9x13 pan.
+- While your mixture is whipping, prepare your 7x11 or 8x8 pan (depending on your desired marshmallow size).
 Line it with parchment paper up both sides.
-You are going to use the parchment paper as handles to remove the marshmallows from the pan after they set.
-Dust the bottom with either cocoa, arrowroot powder, or powdered sugar to prevent sticking together.
+You are going to use the parchment paper as handles to remove the marshmallows from the pan after they are set.
+Dust the bottom with either cocoa or arrowroot powder to prevent sticking together.
+(I have only ever used cocoa, personally).

-- When marshmallows are whipped, add them to your prepared pan and smooth evenly.
+- Add marshmallows to your prepared pan and smooth them evenly when they are whipped.

-- Set aside, uncoverd and yet protected, from any curious felines or irritating gnats for at least 4 hours.
+- Set aside, uncovered, or lightly covered with a tea towel, protected from any curious felines or irritating gnats for at least 4 hours.
 Overnight is best.

-- The next morning, flip out onto a cutting board and cut with either a well oiled pizza cutter, kitchen shears, or bread knife.
+- The next morning, flip onto a cutting board and cut with a pizza cutter, kitchen shears, or bread knife.
 Cut to whatever size you prefer.
-First in long strips and then into smaller squares.
-If you want to get really creative, you can even use a sprayed cookie cutter to cut out a shape.
-Dust each individule marshmallow in powder to prevent sticking.
-This is the part the kids like.
-They like to play swords with the long marshmallow strips.
+First, into long strips and then into smaller squares.
+If you want to get really creative, you can even use a cookie cutter to cut out a shape.
+Dust each individual marshmallow in powder to prevent sticking.

-- Plop a few marshmallows into your hot chocolate whenever the urge arises and EnJOY!
+- Plop a few marshmallows into your hot chocolate or coffee whenever the urge arises, and EnJOY!

 Shop This Post